Shriek (character): Fictional character biography

 Shriek regains consciousness, and is recruited by Caroline le Fay to battle the Fearless Defenders as a member of the new Doom Maidens.
 After the Doom Maidens are disbanded, Shriek reunites with Carnage, and saves him from Deadpool in Tulsa, Oklahoma.
-The two killers flee pursued by Deadpool, who crashes their car with a combine harvester, severely injuring Shriek, and enraging Carnage.
-Carnage flings Deadpool away, and escapes to the base of the Mercury Team (who he kills) with the unconscious Shriek.
-Carnage, troubled by Deadpool making him question his nihilistic beliefs, then has Shriek help him break into a psychiatric hospital, where they try to force the patients and staff to answer Carnage's questions about being controlled by higher powers, a concept which disgusts Carnage.
-Deadpool, who has bonded to the Mercury Team's symbiotes, uses his new shapeshifting abilities to disorient Shriek, causing her to run off.
-After a skirmish with Carnage, Deadpool captures Shriek, uses his symbiotes to disguise her as himself, and tricks the already distraught Carnage into nearly killing her, causing Carnage (who believes his attacking Shriek was "foreshadowed" by the higher powers) to suffer a mental breakdown.
+The two killers flee pursued by Deadpool, who crashes their car with a combine harvester, severely injuring Shriek.
+Carnage flings Deadpool away, and escapes with Shriek.
+Carnage, troubled by Deadpool making him question his nihilistic beliefs, has Shriek help him break into a psychiatric hospital, where they try to force the patients and staff to answer Carnage's questions about being controlled by higher powers, a concept which disgusts Carnage.
+After a skirmish with Carnage, Deadpool captures Shriek, uses his symbiotes to disguise her as himself, and tricks Carnage into nearly killing her, causing Carnage to suffer a mental breakdown.
 Shriek is hospitalized, and Carnage willingly allows himself to be arrested.

-Shriek recovered, and was hired onto the Sinister Sixteen by Boomerang and the Owl.
-After being manipulated and abandoned by Boomerang, Shriek and three other members of the Sinister Sixteen sought revenge on him in the Bar With No Name, only to be defeated by him, Beetle, Overdrive, and Speed Demon.
+Shriek recovers and is hired onto the Sinister Sixteen by Boomerang and Owl.
+After being manipulated and abandoned by Boomerang, Shriek and three other members of the Sinister Sixteen seek revenge on him, only to be defeated by Boomerang, Beetle, Overdrive, and Speed Demon.

-Shriek subsequently attacks a police station with Gibbon, Griffin, and Ruby Thursday.
-The quartet is subdued by Spider-Woman's apprentice Porcupine.

-Detroit-based supervillain Nain Rouge afterward hires Shriek and a new Firebrand to be his enforcers, bringing them into conflict with the Great Lakes Avengers.

-Shriek later appears as a secret ally to Kraven the Hunter and the NYPD, who are hunting the Dinosaur People living beneath New York City.
-However, they are defeated by Venom and subsequently arrested.

-Shriek eventually reunites with Carnage and Doppelganger again and together formed a cult dedicated in worshiping Knull.
-They eventually return to Doverton and got the codexes – the symbiote remnants left on the bodies of previous hosts – from the citizens who were infected by Carnage.